-This article refers to the new version of the template editor for PDFs using OCR.
 This tutorial assumes that you already know how to create simple OCR templates.

 Understanding field positioning: absolute vs relative to label